digitalaidseattle/digital-aid-seattle-website/README.md

 ## Introduction

-Open Seattle aims to amplify community impact with technology by connecting organizations who need technical solutions with skilled volunteers.
+Digital Aid Seattle aims to amplify community impact with technology by connecting organizations who need technical solutions with skilled volunteers.

 People across thousands of Seattle civic and nonprofit organizations have dedicated their lives to making the world safer, more equitable, and more sustainable.
 This work is responsible for so much good in the world, and we owe them a huge debt of gratitude.